TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/ResourcesForEditors/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Do not create huge fullscreen images.
 If an image contains too much information,
-try to highlight the significant information by usinng boxes, text, numbers and / or
+try to highlight the significant information by using boxes, text, numbers and / or
 arrows in the image.

 Add a white border inside the image if it helps the image to stand out from the text.